KelvinHere/Yoga_Milestone_4/testing.md

     </script>
 ```
 - Result - The static file now has access to the CSRF Token again and the buttons function correctly

-***
-- **End to end testing Checkout**

-- Situation - End to end testing the checkout fails because the stripe payment_intent is passed by JavaScript that is rendered on the checkout page.

-- Task - Get payment_intent from the HTML response.

-- Action - Use regex to get the line the payment intent is situated an isolate it `(.+?_secret)` is contained in index 1 of the results.
-'''
-client_secret = re.search(
-            r'id_client_secret" type="application\/json">"(.+?_secret).+',
-            response.content.decode("utf-8")
-            )[1]
-'''

-- Result - The payment intent is now in a variable in the test and can be passed along as form data.